Looking for something quick, easy, and spectacularly delicious to grill? I recommend this pork tenderloin.

 Tenderloin is a little finicky, in that you do have to pay attention so you don't overcook it.
 There's not much margin for error with this cut.

 But the overall recipe?
 Easy.
-An asian inspired approach to grilled pork.

 The tenderloin is first marinated in a soy sauce, ginger, and sesame oil marinade.
 Then you sear it on the hot side of the grill and finish it on the cool side.

 Drizzle with a little reserved marinade to serve!
 Great with rice and greens.

 Grilled Ginger Sesame Pork Tenderloin

 If you don't have a grill, brush the tenderloin with olive oil and sear it in a cast iron pan on high heat until lightly browned all over, then baste it with reserved marinade, place it in a 400°F oven for 10-12 minutes until the internal temperature reads 140°F. Let rest for 10-15 minutes before slicing.